-Performance level percentages in each of the five areas are provided an applicable percentage rate as defined by a federal matrix, are weighted and are applied against a state's collection base.
+Performance measures in each of the five areas are provided an applicable percentage rate as defined by a federal matrix, are weighted and are applied against a state's collection base.
 The collection base is determined by doubling the state's total collections for current and former TANF, Medicaid assistance and Title IV-E foster care cases then adding this figure to the state's total collections for never assistance cases.
 States receive incentives based upon their respective percentage of the incentive base for all states, as applied against the total "capped" incentive payment pool available to all states.

 A state's ability to obtain its incentive payment is subject to data reliability audits of its reported performance measures.
 Failure to meet the data reliability audit criteria for one or more performance measures has the potential to significantly reduce a state's individual incentive allocation when compared to other states.
-In addition, failure to meet the data reliability audit criteria in a specific category for two consecutive years can result in a reduction of the TANF block grant.
+In addition, failure to meet the minimum performance measure threshold and/or data reliability audit criteria in the categories of paternity establishment, support order establishment and/or current support payments for two consecutive years can result in a reduction of the Temporary Assistance to Needy Families (TANF) block grant.